 All of the herbs I mention below help with moving stagnation in various ways, both physically and energetically.

-Out of all the seasons, I believe winter offers us this deep moment of reflecting upon what will be needed of us in the seasons to come to ensure bountiful harvests.
+Out of all the seasons, I believe winter offers us this deep moment of reflecting upon what we will need to do in upcoming seasons to ensure bountiful harvests.
 As the season turns and the light returns, these inward reflections infuse themselves into the ecosystems we create and grow.

 Observing and considering nature’s cycles ensures a harmonious approach with a gardener’s surrounding environment.
 This is an approach that really allows a gardener to let the garden go to sleep without worries, only dreams of what the next growing season can offer.